My Child is not Eating Lunch at School: 4 tips from a Dietitian

 And there were lots of votes for Bento box-style lunches.
 Include items like cheese and crackers, turkey pepperoni, veggies and hummus, trail mix, popcorn, mini muffins, fruit skewers or cream cheese and ham pinwheel tortilla rolls.

 Foods presented differently might also be more appealing.
 Like sandwiches cut into triangles or with a cookie cutter.
 Or sending a different main dish beyond the sandwich.
-My (other) kids enjoy these Pizza Rolls.
+I’ll share a pizza roll recipe below.

 Leftovers for dinner in a thermos is a nutritious and tasty lunch.
 Plus easy.
 My son won’t touch this if I send it, but I’ll keep trying maybe once per month.
 One day he will change his mind!